mintyfresh/polo/README.md

 # polo - Markov Polo
 For when you really need markov chains on your command line.

+Polo now uses the [D markov library](https://www.github.com/Mihail-K/markov), and hence fits into a quarter of the lines of code, compared to what it was before.

 ## Why use it?
 Ever been faced with the problem of having to write a needlessly long document, when all you have is your command line?
 Faced with a sudden need to write a resume, but all you have is a terminal?
 Got an English paper due tomorrow, but all you have ready is your shell?

-As tempting as it might sound, writing 3000 words in nano or emacs is really not as fun as it might sound, (take it from experience), but there is a better way!
+As tempting as it might sound, writing 3000 words in nano or emacs is really not as fun as you think it might be, (take it from experience), but there is a better way!
 Just grab the plain texts for your source material (and some stuff from your own reading library, in our case, a collection of [FIMFiction clopfics](https://www.fimfiction.net/group/12/clopfics)) and fire away.

 ```bash
 cat "lord of the rings fellowship.txt" "my clopfics.txt" | polo -l 3000 > assignment1.txt